AlejandroPerezB2B/MOB/README.md

 ## Step 3: Setting up NIC2.

 On NIC2, turn on the TCP connections.
 Then, click on the small gear icon to the right for more details.
-See figures below for reference:
+See the figures below for reference:

 ![Transmission Control Protocol (TCP)](TCP_connections_settings1.png)
 ![Transmission Control Protocol (TCP)](TCP_connections_settings.png)

+## Step 4: Running script on Matlab.

+In this final step, execute the MATLAB script containing all the necessary commands to accomplish various tasks, including:

+1. Establishing a connection to the NIC.
+2. Initiating the loop.
+3. Recording EEG signals.
+4. Estimating the aperiodic component.
+5. Selecting amplitude and/or frequency parameters based on the aperiodic component using Bayesian optimization.
+6. Implementing tRNS with the chosen parameters.
+7. Concluding the loop.

+The script, named MOB_script.mat, serves as the primary resource in the repository.
+Please note that it is a work in progress.

+Below is an example of MATLAB code to achieve point 1, "Connection to NIC":

+`%% connect to socket
+close all
+clear all
+ clc
+[ret, status, socket] = MatNICConnect('localhost')`

+NIC then will ask for remote control, confirm control on NIC before the socket is closed

+#checking on

+[ret, version, n_channels, deviceSettings] = MatNICSetUp (socket)

+Before running the next line of code, ensure that your protocol is imported on NIC

+Load MatNIC protocol
+ret = MatNICLoadProtocol ('Stim', socket)

+%% Start MatNIC protocol
+[ret] = MatNICStartProtocol (socket)